 (i) "Extra" Class

-A total tolerance of 5 per cent, by number or weight, of mandarins (easy peelers) not satisfying the requirements of the class but meeting those of Class I is allowed.
+A total tolerance of 5 per cent, by number or weight, of mandarins not satisfying the requirements of the class but meeting those of Class I is allowed.
 Within this tolerance not more than 0.5 per cent in total may consist of produce satisfying the requirements of Class II quality.

 (ii) Class I

-A total tolerance of 10 per cent, by number or weight, of mandarins (easy peelers) not satisfying the requirements of the class but meeting those of Class II is allowed.
+A total tolerance of 10 per cent, by number or weight, of mandarins not satisfying the requirements of the class but meeting those of Class II is allowed.
 Within this tolerance not more than 1 per cent in total may consist of produce satisfying neither the requirements of Class II quality nor the minimum requirements, or of produce affected by decay.

 (iii) Class II

-A total tolerance of 10 per cent, by number or weight, of mandarins (easy peelers) satisfying neither the requirements of the class nor the minimum requirements is allowed.
+A total tolerance of 10 per cent, by number or weight, of mandarins satisfying neither the requirements of the class nor the minimum requirements is allowed.
 Within this tolerance not more than 2 per cent in total may consist of produce affected by decay.

 B. Size tolerances

-For all classes: a total tolerance of 10 per cent, by number or weight, of mandarins (easy peelers) corresponding to the size immediately below and/or above that (or those, in the case of the combination of three sizes) mentioned on the package is allowed.
+For all classes: a total tolerance of 10 per cent, by number or weight, of mandarins corresponding to the size immediately below and/or above that (or those, in the case of the combination of three sizes) mentioned on the package is allowed.

 In any case, the tolerance of 10 per cent applies only to fruit not smaller than 34 mm for clementines or 43 mm for satsumas, other mandarin varieties and hybrids.